 Core idea

 Props are inputs owned by the parent.
 React’s mental model is: UI = f(props, state, context).
-If a child can mutate its inputs, rendering stops being a pure computation and you get hidden side effects and shared mutable state across components.
+If a child mutates those inputs, rendering stops being a pure computation and you get hidden side effects, broken memoization assumptions, and shared mutable state bugs that are painful to debug in production.

 Why props are read-only | What React assumes | What you gain |